appsody/website/content/docs/using-appsody/building-and-deploying.md

 Perform the following steps:
 1. `appsody deploy —generate-only` will create `app-deploy.yaml` for your project
 2. Edit your app-deploy.yaml file.
-   - Add the line `createKnativeService: true` in the spec definition section to the `app-deploy.yaml` file created above,
+   - Add the line `createKnativeService: true` in the spec definition section to the `app-deploy.yaml` file created above.
 3. Deploy your application:

    - For Local Docker: